 The digital process defined above applies to all ponies registered with a Scottish PIO regardless of where they are resident.

 No one can see any reason why this should not work, and if no issues are encountered in the trial, this will be adopted as the standard process.

-If you have any questions please contact the Registrar – Nigel McWilliam on 01887 877219 or use the ‘contact us’ form on this website.
+If you have any questions please contact the Registrar – Nigel McWilliam on firstname.lastname@example.org or by using the contact form on this website.